keu/docs/software/registry-backend.md

 To use Google Cloud Storage (GCS) as a registry backend solution, you'll need:

 - An existing GCS Bucket
-- Your Google Cloud Platform Service Account JSON Key
+- Your Google Cloud Platform service account JSON Key
 - Ability to create a Kubernetes Secret in your cluster

 ### Update your config.yaml file